petertwigg/petertwigg.github.io/index.md

 <blockquote class="photo">
 	<img src="/images/book-cover-truth-centred-meditation.jpg" width="200">
-	<p>Truth Centred Meditation invites you to cultivate a robust meditation practice grounded in the essence of truth.
-Meditating on truth and embracing it as a way of life can profoundly enhance your existence.</p>
+	<p><i>Truth Centred Meditation invites you to cultivate a robust meditation practice grounded in the essence of truth.
+Meditating on truth and embracing it as a way of life can profoundly enhance your existence.</i></p>
 	<footer>Peter Twigg<br><small>Meditation Teacher, Healer & Naturopath</small></footer>
 </blockquote>